hishizuka/pizero_bikecomputer/doc/software_installation.md

   - `tb-mqtt-client` package, which can be installed with the `pip` command, is required.
   - Also, thingsboard device access token is required in [THINGSBOARD_API](#thingsboard_api-section) of setting.conf.
   - You will also need to upload and set up a dashboard.
 For more details of Thingboard setup, see [thingsboard_setup.md](./thingsboard_setup.md).
+- Gadgetbridge
+  - Enable BLE UART service for the Android [Gadgetbridge](https://gadgetbridge.org) app.
+- Get Location
+  - Use Gadgetbridge as a GPS source.

 ### Upload Activity